olachrzan/movies-browser/README.md

 This **Movies Browser** app was created as a final group project for the ***Frontend Developer*** course by **YouCode**.
 You can use the app to browse and search for movies and people, as well as display the more detailed descriptions of them.

+## How to use the browser

+1. To browse through movies or people select the button in the navigation.
+2. To learn more about the movie or person, click on the picture tile.
+3. To search for a movie or person enter your query on the input with the magnifying glass.
+You don't need to click any buttons.

 ## API